+Quarter grades are issued in October, January, March and June.
 Honors and AP courses are weighted in the Cumulative GPA: 5 percentage points are added for Honors classes, 10 for AP classes.
 Students must take the AP Exam to receive AP course weighting.
 Pass/Fail courses are not calculated in the GPA.
 At the end of each marking period, a student earning all A's and B's will achieve Honor Roll status.
 A student earning all A's will achieve High Honors.
+Woodward does not rank students or select a class valedictorian and salutatorian due to our small school size.